Silviyanancy/Dockerfile-Generation-using-LLM/README.md

 # Dockerfile Generator using Flask + Ollama + CodeLLaMA

 This project is a lightweight Flask-based REST API that generates Dockerfiles using a local open-source LLM (CodeLLaMA-7B-Instruct) via [Ollama](https://ollama.com/).
-Users can specify a simple prompt ("Write a Dockerfile for a basic Python app"), and the LLM will generate a ready-to-use Dockerfile.

 ---

 ## Features

 - REST API built with Flask
-- Uses open-source LLM (CodeLLaMA) via Ollama (no API key required!)
+- Uses open-source LLM (CodeLLaMA) via Ollama (no API key required)
 - Generates Dockerfiles from simple natural language prompts
 - Secure and offline (no OpenAI or Hugging Face APIs required)
 - Tested with Postman